TUC117/CP-2K24/week1/README.md

 **Output:** [1,2] <br>
 <br>
 ### 4. Largest Sum - Kadane’s Algorithm
-Given an integer array, find the contiguous subarray (containing at least one number) which has the largest sum and returns its sum and prints the subarray.
+Given an integer array, find the contiguous subarray (containing at least one number) which has the largest sum return its sum and prints the subarray.

 **Input:** arr = {-2,-3,4,-1,-2,1,5,-3} <br>
 **Output:** 7<br>